ProvidenceAdu/Custom-Python-Libraries/README.md

 ## Introduction

 This repository is designed to support the Urban Institute's analysis of various QOL variables through spatial data processing using ArcPy.
-The tools allow for sophisticated spatial joins, proximity analyses, summary statistics, and the ability to export results to CSV files.
+The custome libraries allow for sophisticated spatial joins, proximity analyses, summary statistics, and the ability to export results to CSV files.

 ## Classes and Methods